 Unique cooling management systems allow 3-dimensional view and control of temperature distribution within each cabinet space.
 Perforated cabinets draw front-injected air for even flow.

-Datacenter access is regulated by a mantrap requiring a keycard and biometric scan.
 Cabinet keys, video surveillance, and access alerts ensure a secure, monitored environment.

 Adding to advanced monitoring and cooling to prevent fires, the datacenter's fire protection measures include an FM-200 system, considered the best waterless fire suppressant.